dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 These direct integrations provide a much more secure way to provide blockchain functionality to end users than creating and storing their private keys on traditional cloud infrastructure.

-## Can I build smart contracts that interact with CKBTC?
+## Can I build smart contracts that interact with ckBTC?

 Yes, you can build smart contracts that interact with ckBTC on the Internet Computer. ckBTC is an Internet Computer native token that’s securely backed 1:1 by Bitcoin (BTC).
 The ckBTC ledger is a canister smart contract on the Internet Computer blockchain that keeps track of how much ckBTC each end user owns.
 This same ledger enables end users to transfer their ckBTC to other end users faster and cheaper than they could transfer BTC on the Bitcoin network.
 To convert ckBTC to and from BTC, the end users interact with a different smart contract, namely the ckBTC minter[^1^].